 How do you write a yellow page advertisement that will get your phone ringing hot?
-There are 4 important factors to consider:
+There are 4 important factors to consider in your Yellow Pages ad strategy:

 1. Everyone competes on an equal footing